manuelbarbas/primodium/examples/write-demo/README.md

 We want our expansion system to call a system on the Primodium world.
 If all of this is successful, we return the `buildingEntity`.

-Unlike the ReadDemo, the WriteDemo acts on behalf of the user.
+Unlike the read-demo, the write-demo acts on behalf of the user.
 Our system needs to have permission to do so.
 This is allowed through a Delegation that needs to occur before the system it called.
 You can find documentation and example code for delegations at:

 - https://mud.dev/world/account-delegation
 - `WriteDemoSystem.t.sol:100`